AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52095-manage-stock-value-wrong-while-exporting-csv.md

 feature: Inventory, Products
 role: Admin, Developer
 ---
-# ACSD-52095: Manage Stock value is wrong while exporting CSV
+# ACSD-52095: [!UICONTROL Manage Stock] value is wrong while exporting CSV

 The ACSD-52095 patch fixes the issue where the product `manage_stock` value is wrong while exporting CSV.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52095.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.